 Further, the Constitution establishes different offices—Congress, the presidency, and the Court—from each of which characteristic duties and responsibilities can be inferred.
 Demonstrating that each office entails different rhetorical responsibilities as well, the book uses case studies to illustrate how to evaluate uses of demagogic rhetoric on the part of individual officeholders.

 Teaching, Funding, and Expertise

-My teaching experience includes two university classes--an intro to American government lecture course and an upper level seminar on constitutional design--as well as several discussion sections.
-I have been a TA for nearly a dozen courses in constitutional law, American politics, and political theory.
+I have also been a teaching assistant for nearly a dozen courses in constitutional law, American politics, and political theory.

 I have received multiple grants and fellowships, including:

 Jack Miller Center Summer Fellowship